Shopify/kubeaudit/README.md

 ### Download a binary

-Kubeaudit has official releases that are blessed and stable here:
+Kubeaudit has official releases that are blessed and stable:
 [Official releases](https://github.com/Shopify/kubeaudit/releases)

 ### DIY build